Language: EN

 Oregano

-It is a small free program for simulation and design of electronic circuits (EDA Electronic design automation).
-Easy to install and use, suitable for quickly making small simulations (biasing with transistors, low-pass filters, etc.), checking and adjusting the operation before making the final assembly.
-This way we make sure not to damage any component, or buy things that won’t work.
-To install it in Ubuntu/Mint simply,
+It is a small free program for the simulation and design of electronic circuits (EDA Electronic design automation).
+Easy to install and use, suitable for quickly making small simulations (biasing with transistors, low-pass filters, etc.), checking and adjusting operation before making the final assembly.
+This way we ensure not to damage any components or buy things that won’t work.
+To install it on Ubuntu/Mint simply,

 sudo apt-get install oregano